The softest dinner rolls ever!

 How to activate yeast.

 If using active dry yeast, first measure 240ml or 1 cup of the warm milk from the recipe in a wide mouth cup or bowl.
 Add in a teaspoon of sugar and sprinkle the yeast on top.
-Whisk together to combine and let it sit for 5-10 minutes until foamy and bubbly on top.
-Then, add to the dry ingredients, along with the remainder of the water and proceed with baking directions.
+Whisk together to combine and let it sit for 8-10 minutes until foamy and bubbly on top.
+Then, add to the dry ingredients, along with the remainder of the liquid and proceed with baking directions.
 For extended instructions, see Active Dry Yeast vs. Instant Dry Yeast blog post.

 Sample schedule.